petioptrv/obsidian-sync/README.md

 #### Media

-Currently, all attachments imported from Anki to Obsidian are copied to a dedicated folder called `srs-media` placed under the designated folder used for Anki cards (see [the configs section](#config) to learn about setting the designated folder).
+Currently, all attachment files imported from Anki to Obsidian are copied to a dedicated folder called `srs-attachments` placed under the designated folder used for Anki cards (see [the configs section](#config) to learn about setting the designated folder).

 #### Note Models and Templates